Devanshyadv/Rider_Asset_management/README.md

 ### Problem

-Last-mile delivery platforms issue physical assets (delivery bags, phones, rain gear) to riders.
+Delivery platforms issue physical assets (delivery bags, phones, rain gear) to riders.
 Recovering the cost of these assets through weekly payroll deductions is operationally complex:

 - Assets may be absorbed by the **vendor** (cost is vendor's liability) or **self** (rider bears the cost).
 - Deductions must happen in a strict **priority order** so riders who owe the most critical debts are settled first.